solana-foundation/developer-content/content/guides/token-extensions/immutable-owner.md

 With Token Extensions, Associated Token Accounts have the `ImmutableOwner` extension enabled by default, preventing the ownership from being changed.

-The `ImmutableOwner` extension can also be enabled for any new Token Account.
+The `ImmutableOwner` extension can also be enabled for any new Token Account created by the Token Extension program.

 ## Getting Started